casper-network/docs/source/docs/casper/resources/beginner/counter/walkthrough.md

 git clone https://github.com/casper-ecosystem/counter
 ```

-If you explore the source code, you will see that there are two versions of the counter contract and one file with session code that calls the contract's entry-points:
+If you explore the source code, you will see that there are three versions of the counter contract and one file with session code that calls the contract's entry-points:

-- `contract-v1`
+-   **`contract-v1`**

     -   This is the first version of the counter contract.
-    - Defines two named keys: _counter_ to reference the contract and an associated variable _count_ to store a value.
+    -   It defines two named keys:
+        -   `counter`: References the contract itself.
-    - Provides a function to get the current count (_count_get_).
+        -   `count`: Stores the current counter value.
+    -   It provides functions for:
-    - Provides a function to increment the current count (_counter_inc_).
+        -   `get_count`: Retrieves the current counter value.

-- `contract-v2`

-    - This is a second version of the counter contract, which will not be used in this tutorial.
+        -   `counter_inc`: Increments the counter value by 1.

+-   **`contract-v2`** (Not Used in This Tutorial)

-    - This version provides an additional function to decrement the counter and to demonstrate contract upgrades in another tutorial.
+    -   An extension of `contract-v1`.
+It demonstrates decrementing the counter and contract upgrades.

+-   **`contract-v3` ** (Not Used in This Tutorial)

+    -   This version showcases how to add new functionalities during smart contract upgrades.
+It extends `contract-v1` and `contract-v2` by introducing:
+        -   A new named key: `last_updated_at` - Tracks the timestamp of the last counter update.
+        -   A new entry point: `get_last_updated_at` - Retrieves the `last_updated_at` timestamp.
+    -   It focuses on the process of adding new fields like `last_updated_at` to existing contracts.

-- `counter-call`
+-   **`counter-call`**

-    - This is session code that retrieves the _contract-v1_ contract, gets the current count value, increments it, and ensures the count was incremented by 1.
+    -   Session code that retrieves the specific contract version (e.g., `contract-v1`), interacts with its functions (e.g., `get_count`, `counter_inc`), and verifies the expected behavior.

 ## Create a Local Network {#create-a-local-network}